 RYAN MATTA

-Earlier in his career, Ryan produced daily graphics for Inside Edition, contributed 3D modeling to the Tony-nominated Broadway revival of Guys and Dolls, and worked in film production roles in Los Angeles.
-He studied 3D animation at Media Design School in Auckland and earned a B.S. in Communication/Media & Film Production from Fitchburg State University.
+Earlier in his career, Ryan produced graphics for Inside Edition, contributed 3D modeling work to the Broadway revival of Guys and Dolls revival, and worked in film production in Los Angeles.
+He studied 3D animation at Media Design School in Auckland, New Zealand, and earned a B.S. in Communication/Media & Film Production from Fitchburg State University.

 AWARDS